Hyunjin (Stray Kids singer): Songwriting

-Behind Stray Kids' production team, 3RACHA (bandmates Bang Chan, Changbin, and Han), Hyunjin is the fourth most accredited songwriter of the group, with 29 KOMCA credits as of January 2025.
+Behind Stray Kids' production team, 3RACHA (bandmates Bang Chan, Changbin, and Han), Hyunjin is the fourth most accredited songwriter of the group, with 31 KOMCA credits as of March 2026.
 He has contributed to various B-side tracks, including four sub-unit songs "Wow" in 2020, "Taste" and "Muddy Water" in 2022, and "Red Lights" in 2021.
 He was also the primary songwriter for "DLMLU" from Stray Kids' full-length Japanese album, The Sound, and "Cover Me" from their EP Rock-Star.

 Hyunjin has been recognized for his contributions as a songwriter, particularly for his work on songs with emotive melodies and lyrics.

+Along with songwriting, Hyunjin also does the whistling for a lot of the songs, most famously on the song 'Grow Up' on I Am Not..
+He's a whistler himself and likes it.

 SKZ-Record/Player and solo music

 As of September 2024, Hyunjin had made nine contributions to Stray Kids' YouTube-based portfolio project, SKZ-Record/Player.
 These included the original solo songs "Little Star", "Ice Cream" (stylised as ice.cream), "Contradicting", "Long for You", and "Hey You".
 "Little Star" (under the new title, "miss you"), "Ice Cream", and a new song, "Love Untold", were included in Stray Kids' digital compilation album, SKZ-Replay, released in December 2022.
 The remainder of his original SKZ-Record/Player songs are yet to see wider release.
 He also has collaborated with bandmate I.N for the original duet "미제 (untitled)", one group dance performance with Lee Know and Felix, and two solo dance performances he choreographed, one to "Play with Fire" by Sam Tinnesz featuring Yacht Money in 2022, and another to "When the Party's Over" by Billie Eilish in 2020.

 As of September 2024, Hyunjin is known to have several unreleased songs, including the solo song "Mic & Brush" that he performed during Stray Kids' 5-Star Dome Tour.